knative/docs/docs/serving/services/custom-tls-certificate-domain-mapping.md

 {{ feature(beta="0.24") }}

 By providing the reference to an existing _TLS Certificate_ you can instruct a `DomainMapping` to use that certificate to secure the mapped service.
-Using this feature skips [autoTLS](../using-auto-tls.md) certificate creation.
+Please note that for Services using this feature, the automatic certificate creation using [external-domain-tls](../encryption/enabling-automatic-tls-certificate-provisioning.md) is skipped.

 ## Prerequisites

 - You have followed the steps from [Configuring custom domains](custom-domains.md) and now have a working `DomainMapping`.
-- You must have a TLS certificate from your Certificate Authority provider or self-signed.
+- You must have a TLS certificate from your Certificate Authority provider or a self-signed certificate.

 ## Procedure

-1. Assuming you have obtained the `cert` and `key` files from your Certificate Authority provider or self-signed, create a plain Kubernetes [TLS Secret](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets) by running the command:
+1. Assuming you have obtained the `cert` and `key` files from your Certificate Authority provider or have self-signed certificate, create a plain Kubernetes [TLS Secret](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets) by running the command:

     Use kubectl to create the secret:
     ```bash